Pressure mounts on UK police force to reverse ban on Maccabi Tel Aviv fans from Aston Villa game

 Starmer spokesman Geraint Ellis said Friday that “the prime minister has been angered by the decision” and the government was working urgently to overturn it.

-Simon Foster, the elected official in Birmingham responsible for overseeing the local police force and holding it to account, also urged an “immediate review,” while local mayor Richard Parker urged authorities to find “a workable solution” that may involve the government covering some policing costs.
+Simon Foster, the elected official in Birmingham responsible for overseeing the local police force and holding it to account, also urged an “immediate review,” while local mayor Richard Parker called on authorities to find “a workable solution” that may involve the government covering some policing costs.

 Security worries over game